 Mercury exists in three chemical forms, the most common of which is methylmercury, which people are exposed to by consuming fish.
 Methylmercury can impair neurological development in fetuses, infants, and children.
 Other forms of mercury can cause damage to the lungs, gastrointestinal tract, kidneys, and nervous system.
 A mercury spill can release toxic vapor into the air, which is a health hazard.

 Why is mercury used in products?

-Mercury is used in many different products because of its useful properties, which include the ability to conduct electricity, expand in response to pressure and temperature and form alloys with other metals.
-Some manufacturers have reduced their use of mercury, but the EPA still encourages consumers to select products without mercury when possible.
+Mercury is used in many different products because of its useful properties, which include the ability to conduct electricity, expand in response to pressure and temperature, and form alloys with other metals.
+Some manufacturers have reduced their use of mercury, and the EPA encourages consumers to select products without mercury when possible.